 - 1. A corporate formation in which Bob receives only stock is nontaxable.
 Bob will recognize no gain or loss on the asset transfer.
 The transfer of property by either of the new investors should be properly timed since nontaxable transfers to existing corporations are difficult to accomplish because of the 80% control requirement.
 Timing is less important if the new investors are contributing cash and their contributions are to be made after Bob's contribution. - 2.
 Bob likely will desire to continue to use the calendar year as the corporation's tax year because there appears to be little advantage of changing to a fiscal year. - 3.
 Bob likely will desire to continue the cash method of accounting as the corporation's overall method of accounting because of its simplicity, assuming the small business exception under Sec.
 448 applies if he operates the business as a C corporation. - 4.
 Bob will continue to use the same depreciation method and convention once he transfers the building and equipment to the corporation.
 The depreciation recapture potential carries over from the proprietorship to the corporation.
 Depreciation for the year of transfer should be divided between Bob and the corporation. - 5.
 The income from collecting the accounts receivable and accounts payable items that represent deductible expenses are reported by the corporation.
 The income is recognized when the corporation collects the receivables.
 The expenses are deducted when the corporation pays the liability. - 6.
 Consideration should be given to an S corporation election.
-A C corporation will permit a tax savings for the first \$75,000 of corporate taxable income but may trigger double taxation if the earnings are distributed as a dividend, although for years 2003 through 2012 the dividends will be taxed at a maximum rate of 15%.
-After 2012, dividends will be taxed as ordinary income unless Congress extends the preferential rate.
+A C corporation will permit a tax savings for the first \$75,000 of corporate taxable income but may trigger double taxation if the earnings are distributed as a dividend, although the dividends will be taxed at the applicable capital gains rate.
 The S corporation election will permit all the earnings to be taxed at the individual tax rates (which may be lower than the corporate tax rates) and avoid the possibility of double taxation. - 7.
 By retaining C corporation status Bob would be permitted to exclude 50%, 75%, or 100% (depending on the acquisition date) of the gain recognized on the sale or exchange of qualified small business corporation stock that has been held for more than five years.
-The included gain is taxed at 28%, making the effective rate on the entire gain 14%, 7.84%, or

-0%.
-Even if the stock were held less than five years, but more than one year, Bob's gain would be taxed at only 15%, assuming that rate still applies in the sale year.
-This advantage is not available to an S corporation whose shareholders instead increase the basis of their stock by the amount of any earnings retained in the business.
+The included gain is taxed at 28%, making the effective rate on the entire gain 14%, 7.84%, or 0%.
+Even if the stock were held less than five years, but more than one year, Bob's gain would be taxed at the applicable capital gains rate.
+This advantage is not available to an

-- 8. The salary paid to Bob should be reviewed to make sure it is reasonable.
+- S corporation whose shareholders instead increase the basis of their stock by the amount of any earnings retained in the business. - 8.
+The salary paid to Bob should be reviewed to make sure it is reasonable.
 The employment taxes paid on the salary are about the same as the self-employment tax liability incurred with the sole proprietorship. - 9.
 Consideration should be given to the availability of fringe benefits for Bob from either the C or S corporation form of doing business.
-In general, the treatment of these fringe benefits--accident and health benefit premiums, etc. --are treated like guaranteed payments or salary for partners and 2%-or-more-shareholders of an S corporation.
+In general, the treatment of these fringe benefits-accident and health benefit premiums, etc. --are treated like guaranteed payments or salary for partners and 2%-or-more-shareholders of an S corporation.
 (See Chapter C:11.) - 10.
 Consideration should be given to a retirement plan for Bob.
 He can make deductible contributions to an IRA, or perhaps establish a qualified plan if he makes the S corporation election.